tomorrowflow/context-portal/README.md

 *   **First argument in `args`**: This must be the absolute path to the `main.py` script within your `context-portal` installation.
 *   **`--workspace_id "${workspaceFolder}"`**: This tells ConPort which project's context to manage. `${workspaceFolder}` should be resolved by your IDE to the current project's root path.

-**Key Takeaway:** ConPort critically relies on an accurate `--workspace_id` to identify the target project.
-Ensure this argument correctly resolves to the absolute path of your project workspace, either through IDE variables like `${workspaceFolder}` or by providing a direct absolute path.

 When installed via cloned Git repository, the IDE will typically construct and run a command similar to this:

 ```bash